Manjit4678/numberGuessingJavagGit.io/README.md

 # numberGuessingJavagGit.io

-This project was build as problem statement given by oasis as a intership program on JAVA DEVELOPMENT...
+This project was built on problem statement given by oasisinfobyte as a internship program task list No. 2 on JAVA DEVELOPMENT which is GUESSING A NUMBER GAME...

 defining problem statement:
-*The computer will generate the any number between 1 to 100, you as a user will have to guess what could be the number.
+>The computer will generate the any number between 1 to 100, you as a user will have to guess what could be the number.
-*For you to guess the number computer will provite hints that number you have guess is either greter or lower than the generated number.
+>For you to guess the number computer will provide hints that number you have guess is either greter or lower than the generated number.
-*Remember only 10 chances will be given to you to guess the number.
+>Remember only 10 chances will be given to you to guess the number.
-*Computer will decide the score according your number of guess.
+>Computer will decide the score according your number of guess.

 working of the project is explained by :